 Consequently, there is criticism on the use of drones in one type of mission and not any other type.
 This is relevant because drones are no exception when it comes to “air power” and they are a principal strategy during wartime for United States.
 However, will the usage of drones help in tackling insurgency and terrorism?
 Furthermore, are drones suitable for COIN or CT missions?
 This article seeks to explore if drones can be ideal weapons of war if this is true; drones can be used in both COIN and CT operations.

 The Department of Defense (DoD) defines counterinsurgency (COIN) as “Comprehensive civilian and military efforts designed to simultaneously defeat and contain insurgency and its root causes."
-Insurgency as defined by Ricardo is “a popular movement that seeks to change the status quo through violence and subversion."
+Insurgency as defined by Ricardo (date) is “a popular movement that seeks to change the status quo through violence and subversion."
 While the (DoD) defines counterterrorism (CT) as “actions taken direct against terrorist networks and indirectly to influence and render global and regional environment inhospitable to terrorist networks."
 Furthermore, David Kilcullen defines terrorism as “politically motivated violence against non-combatants with the intention to coerce through fear."

 The aim of this chapter is to determine when drones can efficiently support both CT and COIN operations.
 For drones to be more effective in their use the type of operation should be clearly defined.
 This is significant because the way the foe is being described will affect the pursue strategy by United States via instruments of national power.